PRIME MEMBER EXCLUSIVE | 3 Months Free Trial

 An interview with Robert Bean and Lance MacNevin

-Welcome to an insightful episode where we unpack the invigorated and rapidly transforming world of hydronic heating and cooling.
+In this episode we unpack the rapidly transforming world of hydronic heating and cooling.
 We are joined by two seasoned veterans of the industry, Robert Bean and Lance MacNevin.
 With many decades of real-world experience and hard-earned perspective between them, they offer a thoughtful and engaging look into why hydronics is at the forefront of modern, highly efficient building practices.
 Robert is (attempting to be) a retired engineering technology professional and ASHRAE Fellow, while Lance brings his extensive background serving as the Director of Engineering at the Plastics Pipe Institute.

 This episode is packed with sound-bite worthy moments as our guests cut through the noise to discuss the realities of hydronic-based thermal comfort.
 Whether you are a homeowner, architect, or builder, you will find their independent, expert perspectives well worth listening to and holding on to.
 This is definitely an episode you will want to bookmark and share with anyone interested in the future of the HVAC industry!